 Thinking about outfitting your home with a video doorbell?
 If you’ve already started doing your research, then there’s a good chance you’ve seen how many Ring smart doorbells are available.
 Ring’s video doorbells are some of the best on the market and offer some of the best features for your smart home.
 Video quality is typically top-notch, controls are easy and intuitive, and the bells are durable and long-lasting.

 Whether you’re weighing options for your first smart bell purchase or simply want to upgrade your home’s old chime, we break down both the Ring Video Doorbell 3 and 3 Plus to help you decide which is the better video doorbell of the two.
 Read on to see which model we would choose to install in our own homes.
-And, once you decide which is right for you, take a look at the best Ring doorbell deals you can grab ahead of Black Friday.
+And, once you decide which is right for you, take a look at the best Ring doorbell deals available now.

 From an aesthetic standpoint, both the Ring 3 and Ring 3 Plus are the exact same size: 5.1 inches tall by 2.4 inches wide.
 Compare that to 4.98 inches tall for the Video Doorbell 2 (the width of the Doorbell 2 is the same as both Doorbell 3 models).
 Color options between the Ring 3 and Ring 3 Plus are also identical, with satin nickel or venetian bronze as the two choices.